richgrov/Eyethon/README.md

 GDScript is a great language for its domain: game engines

 - Beginner-friendly, approachable syntax
-- Gradually typed, opening possibilities for better optimization
 - Established ecosystem of editors, IDEs, and tools
+- Potential for better performance thanks to reference counting and gradual typing
 - Object-oriented nature is perfect for game programming

 ## Goals and non-goals